Sucia Island Marine State Park

 Longitude: 122 54' 1.98" W (-122.9005)

 Boaters should use caution when in the waters around this park.
 The word "sucia" is Spanish, meaning foul or dirty in a nautical sense.
 It refers to the numerous rocks and reefs which surround the island.
 These rocks and reefs have grounded and sunk numerous boats since European explorers first named the island in the 1790s.
 Boaters should check their charts frequently and pay particular attention to Clements Reef on the north shore of Sucia, as well as the entrances to Ewing Cove, Fox Cove, and Shallow Bay.
 There is a long reef which extends to the west of Little Sucia Island.
 Reefs also extend outward from Ev Henry Point, North and South Finger islands, and the Cluster Islands.

-The park has 60 campsites, four reservable group camps, four picnic shelters, potable drinking water at Fossil Bay early April through September, Echo Bay and Shallow Bay May through September and composting toilets.
+Camping is available on a first come, first served basis.
+The park has 60 standard campsites, four reservable group camps, four picnic shelters, potable drinking water at Fossil Bay early April through September, Echo Bay and Shallow Bay May through September and composting toilets.

-The Washington State Parks and Recreation Commission acquired about one-third of the island in 1952.
-Later, developers wanted to parcel up the remainder of the island into vacation lots.
-Seattle yachtsman Everett (Ev) Henry spearheaded a drive to raise money to purchase the island from developers.
-The Interclub (now incarnated as the Recreational Boaters Association of Washington) was formed, and $25,000 was raised to purchase the land.
-In 1960, that land was donated to Washington State Parks for use as a marine park.
-Washington State Parks acquired the remaining parcels of private property in 1972, and Sucia Island in its entirety was a state marine park.
+Washington State Parks acquired 115 acres of Sucia Island near Fossil Bay in 1952.
+Later, developers wanted to parcel up the remainder into vacation lots.
+Seattle yachtsman Everett (Ev) Henry spearheaded a drive to raise money and the Interclub (now the Recreational Boaters Association of Washington) was formed.
+The club paid $25,000 to purchase the land, which was donated to Washington State Parks in 1959.
+The agency acquired the remaining parcels of private property in 1972, and the entire island became a state marine park.